squidfunk/mkdocs-material/docs/plugins/meta.md

 <!-- md:version insiders-4.21.0 --> ·
 <!-- md:default `**/.meta.yml` -->

-Use this setting to change the pattern of the file the plugin will look for when scanning your [`docs` directory][mkdocs.docs_dir].
-It's normally not necessary to change this setting, but if you want to, use:
+Use this setting to change the pattern the plugin will look for when scanning your [`docs` directory][mkdocs.docs_dir].
+It's normally not necessary to change this setting, but if you want to change the pattern, use:

 ``` yaml
 plugins:
   - meta:
       meta_file: "**/.meta.yml"
 ```

+The provided path is resolved from the [`docs` directory][mkdocs.docs_dir].